darrylwest/simple-node-logger/README.md

 # Simple Node Logger
 - - -

-A very simple multi-level logger for console and file.
+A simple multi-level logger for console, file, and rolling file appenders.

 - levels: trace, debug, info, warn, error and fatal levels (plus all and off)
 - flexible appender/formatters with default to HH:mm:ss.SSS LEVEL message